sidhys/discordbot/README.md

 # Affiliations

-This project is not affiliated with "Discord", "discord.js", "Soleno", or any other names that may appear in this project's source code.
+This project is not affiliated with "Discord", "discord.js", or any other names that may appear in this project's source code.
 These are all simply dependencies that the project uses.